L-Theanine Benefits, Dosage for Anxiety, Sleep and Side Effects

 How much L-theanine is in green tea?
 It comprises up to 50 percent of the total amino acids in tea.

-About at 0.9 percent to 3.1 percent of the dry weight of green tea leaves is theanine.
+About 0.9 percent to 3.1 percent of the dry weight of green tea leaves is theanine.
 This equates to about 25 to 60 milligrams of theanine per 200 milliliters of tea, or about 6.7 ounces.
 This amount of tea is typically made from about 2.5 grams of dried tea leaves.

 Theanine content in green tea varies depending on the specific type of tea.
 Teas made from younger plants have higher theanine content than teas made from older plants.
 Theanine content is also reduced from fermentation (part of the process used to make tea leaves), but it becomes more concentrated when leaves are dried.